What is SoCo?

 SoCo is a commitment.
 Creating experiential learning means faculty need the freedom to use evenings and weekends, sometimes at short notice.
 Learn more about who is eligible and the commitment Sophomore College will require.

-The all-inclusive program fee is $750, which covers housing, dining, books, and trips and excursions that are part of the course.
+The program fee is $750, which covers unit tuition, housing, dining, and trips and excursions that are part of the course.
 All classes are heavily subsidized for all students and over one-third of participants receive assistance with the program fee, based on need.
 No application required—we review all applicants automatically with Financial Aid.

 The class is a community.
 Each class has 10-15 students, plus two SCAs who often become your mentors.
 Students live on campus, usually in doubles with a classmate.
 Classes eat together, sometimes with your faculty.
 More information about living on campus in September.